Saturday, April 29, 2017

 The Hugh Heward Challenge is open to all paddlers.
 Experienced paddlers may prefer the “Full Hugh,” a 50-mile route; recreational paddlers may prefer a shorter route: the 25-mile “Half Hugh” or the 13-mile “Quarter Hugh.”
 All three routes finish at Thompson Field in Portland, Michigan, the site of the Verlen Kruger Memorial.
 This event takes place rain or shine.

-Paddlers who register in advance at the link below receive an official certificate of completion upon arrival at Thompson Field in Portland.
+Paddlers who register in advance receive an official certificate of completion upon arrival at Thompson Field in Portland.
 (If you register at the launch, you’ll receive a handwritten certificate.)

 You are encouraged to stay and enjoy the company of your fellow paddlers.
 Food will be on sale at the finish for a separate fee.
 Any food money collected in excess of expenses will support the maintenance of the Verlen Kruger Memorial.